z0on/2bRAD_denovo/2bRAD_README.txt

 gunzip myresult.geno.gz
 ngsCovar -probfile myresult.geno -outfile myresult.covar -nind 61 -nsites $NSITES -call 0 -norm 0

-# if coverage is very low and/or unequal, use myresult.covMat and myresult.ibsMat from angsd run for PCoA and PCA.
+# if coverage is highly unequal among samples, use myresult.covMat and myresult.ibsMat from angsd run for PCoA and PCA.
 In fact, using these results would be conservative in any case.

 # ADMIXTURE for K from 2 to 5
 for K in `seq 2 5` ;
 do
-NGSadmix -likes myresult.beagle.gz -K $K -P 10 -o 3pops_k${K};
+NGSadmix -likes myresult.beagle.gz -K $K -P 10 -o mydata_k${K};
 done

-# scp *Mat, *covar, *qopt and bams files to laptop, use angsd_ibs_pca.R and admixturePlotting_v4.R to plot PCA and ADMIXTURE
+# scp *Mat, *covar, *qopt and bams files to laptop, use angsd_ibs_pca.R to plot PCA and admixturePlotting_v4.R to plot ADMIXTURE

 #==========================
 # ANDSD => SFS for demographic analysis

-# assuming all clones and replicates were removed from bams file list:
+# assuming all clones and replicates were removed from bams file:

 # creating list of SNP sites for SFS, for all pops:
 # running ANGSD without snp_pval and minMaf filters, to get rare alleles